"Thou art the Christ, the Son of the living God."

 We believe that the Lord’s Supper is a memorial service setting forth in sacred and symbolic manner the death of the Lord Jesus Christ.
 The articles of the communion - the bread and the wine - represent the body and blood of Christ.
 All true believers, and only believers, should share in it.
 (1Cor.
 11:13-30)

-We believe that the Christian church, which is the body and bride of Christ, is composed of all persons who through saving faith in Jesus Christ have been regenerated by the Holy Spirit.
+We believe that the Christian church, which is the body of Christ, is composed of all persons who through saving faith in Jesus Christ have been regenerated by the Holy Spirit.
 Corporately and individually, its members strive to worship, serve, and glorify God through prayer and praise, diligent study and application of the Scriptures, evangelism, sanctified living, good works, and observance of the ordinances of baptism and the Lord’s Supper.
 The ultimate mission of the church is the discipleship of all nations – not only the saving of souls (which is primary) but also the bringing of the gospel to bear on every aspect of life and thought – until the Lord returns.
 (Eph.
 1:22, 23; 5:25–27; 1 Cor.
 12:12–14; 2 Cor.11:2).

 We Believe that man was created in the image of God but fell into sin and is under condemnation, and that it is only through the atoning work of the Lord Jesus Christ and regeneration by the Holy Spirit that salvation can be obtained (Genesis 1:26-27; 2:17; 3:1-13; John 14:6; Acts 4:12; I Timothy 2:5-6).